-2.1.3 Alternative 2 Sector Allocations: Remove Blackgill Rockfish from the Southern Slope Rockfish Complex and Reallocate to Groundfish Sectors Using 2003-2013 Total Catch Shares
+2.1.3 Alternative 2 Sector Allocations - Post-Trawl Rationalization: Remove Blackgill Rockfish from the Southern Slope Rockfish Complex and Reallocate to Groundfish Sectors Using 2011-2013 Total Catch Shares

-Under Alternative 2 sector allocations, blackgill rockfish south of 40°10' N lat. are removed from the southern Slope Rockfish complex and the southern Slope Rockfish complex harvestable surplus minus blackgill rockfish, as well as the harvestable surplus of blackgill rockfish, are allocated to groundfish sectors based on 2003-2013 total catch shares to sectors.
-The reason for basing sector allocations on catch histories during this period are 1) Rockfish Conservation Areas (RCAs) were fully implemented in 2003, thus causing effort shifts to the continental slope seaward of the RCAs; 2) better estimates of total catch by sector are available after full implementation of the WCGOP in 2003; and 3) 2013 is the final year of fully reconciled total catches available for this analysis1.
-The allocations under this alternative would be 91% of the annual harvestable surplus (as defined by the fishery HG) of southern Slope Rockfish minus blackgill to LE trawl sectors and 9% of the annual harvestable surplus to non-trawl sectors.
-The annual harvestable surplus of blackgill rockfish would be allocated 41% to LE trawl sectors and 59% to non-trawl sectors.
+Under Alternative 2 sector allocations, blackgill rockfish south of 40°10' N lat. are removed from the southern Slope Rockfish complex and the southern Slope Rockfish complex harvestable surplus minus blackgill rockfish, as well as the harvestable surplus of blackgill rockfish, are allocated to groundfish sectors based on 2011-2013 total catch shares to sectors.
+The basis for using sector total catch shares during this period is to explore the effect of trawl rationalization, which was implemented in 2011.
+The allocations under this alternative would be 86.5% of the annual harvestable surplus (as defined by the fishery HG) of southern Slope Rockfish minus blackgill to LE trawl sectors and 13.5% of the annual harvestable surplus of blackgill rockfish would be allocated 35.6% to LE trawl sectors and 64.4% to non-trawl sectors.